moxvallix/datapack-quirks/README.md

 This datapack is a companion to the Datapack Quirks panel presented at [Smithed Summit 2026](https://smithed.net/summit) by Moxvallix.

+See the full recording of the panel [here on YouTube](https://www.youtube.com/live/gfej0u2KV7A).

 It is made for Minecraft 26.2.

 This pack collects the main quirks presented in the panel, and aims to show off how they work to anyone curious.